Gary Coleman: Personal life

 Coleman was an avid railroad fan, and he later worked part-time at Denver-area, Tucson-area, and California hobby stores to be around his hobby.
 Coleman built and maintained miniature railroads in his homes in several states throughout the 1990s.
 Currently, at least one of Coleman's model railroads is being preserved in Colorado Springs, Colorado.
 Coleman lived in Santaquin, a small town about 50 mi south of Salt Lake City, Utah, from 2005 until his death.

 Health issues

-Coleman underwent two unsuccessful kidney transplants in 1973 and again in 1984, and required dialysis.
+Coleman who battled chronic kidney disease underwent two unsuccessful kidney transplants in 1973 and again in 1984, and required frequent dialysis even when working long hours on set.
 In a 1993 television interview, Coleman said he had twice attempted suicide by overdosing on pills.
 In 2009, Coleman underwent heart surgery.
 Although the details of the procedure were never made public, he is known to have developed postoperative pneumonia.
 In January 2010, Coleman was hospitalized after a seizure in Los Angeles, and in February, he experienced another seizure on the set of The Insider television program.